Last updated: November 2025

 Things to Do:

 Why it’s great: This beach is unlike any other.
-The black volcanic sand, sea arches, and wild coastline make it one of the most unique Maui Hawaii beaches you’ll ever visit.
+The black volcanic sand, sea arches, and wild coastline make it one of the most unique beaches on Maui you’ll ever visit.

 Don’t forget to make a reservation—it’s required for entry.

 To protect the park’s beauty and culture, visitors from outside Hawaii must reserve entry and parking in advance.
-Reservations can be made up to 30 days in advance and often sell out weeks ahead of time, so plan accordingly!
+Reservations can be made up to 30 days in advance, and they often sell out weeks in advance, so plan accordingly!
 You cannot enter the park without a confirmed reservation.

 Just down the road from the serene Hamoa Beach, you’ll find its wilder sibling, Koki Beach.
 This powerful, visually stunning beach is cherished by locals and seasoned surfers.
 It offers a dramatic landscape shaped by volcanic history and the relentless power of the Pacific.